-Lastly, DHS EHS-CCP continues to incorporate key elements of the 2020-2021 Re-Opening Plan into the ongoing Safe Environment monitoring tools to ensure practices continue throughout the program year.
 The established ongoing monitoring system also allows for multiple levels of review and continuous program improvement across the program.
 DHS EHS-CCP staff collects and uses data from the Self-Assessment, ongoing monitoring tools to make any recommended policy and procedures changes and informs the Policy Council and Governing Body.
 Ongoing monitoring provides data needed to evaluate compliance with the HSPPS and make recommendations to improve the level of program services.
 The monitoring methods include on-site announced and unannounced visits, Child Plus reports, questionnaires, and surveys.

 Communication is central to the quality leadership and management of the grant: weekly, monthly, quarterly, and annual meetings are held with all staff, regularly scheduled with individual staff members, small groups, and the full staff.
 The training and technical assistance components of the grant assure the building of staff capacity and well-being.
-As a result of COVID 19 and the unpredictability of its effects on the community, staff continues to monitor the positivity rate as published by San Antonio Metro Health to make any modifications to safety practices to help mitigate the spread.